Hewselhoff/SE-scripts/code/scripts/gridnet/dds/README.md

+# OVERVIEW:
-OVERVIEW: This script is designed to write the contents of broadcast messages to IMyTextPanels.
+This script is designed to write the contents of broadcast messages to IMyTextPanels.
 The primary application being to facilitate the sharing of statuses between physically unconnected grids.

+# IMPLEMENTATION:
-IMPLEMENTATION: This script must be run an a Programmable Block that is located on the same grid as the IMyTextPanels that will display the contents of the messages it receives.
-These IMyTextPanels must contain the Broadcast Tag associated with the broadcast channel corresponding to the data they are to display.
-In order for scripts on remote grids to send messages to this program, they need only invoke the IGC.SendBroadcastMessage() method and provide it with the appropriate broadcast tag and message payload.
+This script must be run an a Programmable Block that is located on the same grid as the IMyTextPanels that will display the contents of the messages it receives.
+Broadcast messages can originate from remote grids.
+All participating grids must have antennas!

+# CONFIGURATION:
-CONFIGURATION: Broadcast Tags must be specified in the CustomData of the PB that hosts this script.
+Broadcast Tags must be specified in the CustomData of the PB that hosts this script as well as the IMyTextPanels that will display the broadcast data.
 E.g.,

          Channels: [CHANNEL_A], [CHANNEL_B]

+This script allows IMyTextPanels to display feeds from multiple channels simultaneously.
+The Custom Names of the IMyTextPanels must contain the [MSG_DISPLAY] tag.
 This script must be recompiled following any changes made to CustomData.
-TODO: Add capability to write messages from multiple channels to a single display and implement it so that content of latest message is preserved on the display for all channels.

-Mark message displays with a single tag.
-Obtain their broadcast channel(s) from their CustomData!!!!!
+# USAGE:
+In order for scripts on remote grids to send messages to this program, they need only invoke the IGC.SendBroadcastMessage() method and provide it with the appropriate broadcast tag and message payload.

+# Credit:
 This script uses the Wico Modular IGC Example code (see below) for its IGC functions.